Israel Bonds

-Israel Bonds, the commonly-known name of Development Corporation for Israel (DCI), is the U.S. underwriter of debt securities issued by the State of Israel.
-DCI is headquartered in New York City, and is a broker-dealer and member of the Financial Industry Regulatory Authority (FINRA).
-Dani Naveh is president and CEO.
+Israel Bonds, the commonly known name of Development Corporation for Israel (DCI), is the U.S. underwriter of debt securities issued by the State of Israel.
+DCI is headquartered in New York City and is a broker-dealer and member of the Financial Industry Regulatory Authority (FINRA).
+Dan Naveh is president and CEO.

-Bonds are sold in Canada through Canada-Israel Securities, Ltd.; Europe through Development Company for Israel GmbH; and Development Company for Israel, Ltd. in the UK.
-Sales have increased steadily since the initial Independence Issue was offered in 1951, with total worldwide sales now exceeding $48 billion.
+Bonds are sold in Canada through Canada-Israel Securities, Ltd.; in Europe through Development Company for Israel GmbH; and in the United Kingdom through Development Company for Israel, Ltd. Sales have increased steadily since the initial Independence Issue was offered in 1951, with total worldwide sales exceeding $54 billion.

 At first, investors in Israel bonds were largely members of the American Jewish community looking to support the fledgling state's economy.
-However, throughout subsequent years, private and institutional investors alike viewed Israel bonds as a meaningful investments.
+However, throughout subsequent years, private and institutional investors alike viewed Israel bonds as meaningful investments.
 Over 90 U.S. state and municipal pension and treasury funds have invested more than $3 billion in Israel bonds to date.
-Other investors in Israel bonds include corporations, insurance companies, associations, unions, banks, financial institutions, universities, foundations and synagogues.
+Other investors in Israel bonds include corporations, insurance companies, associations, unions, banks, financial institutions, universities, foundations, non-profits and synagogues.
 Israel uses proceeds from the sale of the bonds for general purposes of the state.

 Origins

-The idea to float bonds issued by Israel's government was conceived by Israel's first prime minister, David Ben-Gurion, in the aftermath of Israel’s War of Independence, when the nation was critically short of economic resources.
+The idea to float bonds issued by Israel's government was conceived by Israel's first prime minister, David Ben-Gurion, in the aftermath of the 1948 Palestine war, when the nation was critically short of economic resources.

 Ben-Gurion turned to Diaspora Jewry, with the goal of obtaining millions of dollars in funding by engaging them as active partners in building the new Jewish state.
 In September 1950, he convened a meeting of American Jewish leaders at Jerusalem's King David Hotel, where Ben-Gurion shared his vision for a bond issue, which the delegates supported.
-The Knesset voted to launch Israel’s first bond issue in February 1951.
+The Knesset voted to launch Israel's first bond issue in February 1951.
 In May, the prime minister traveled to New York City to help launch the inaugural Independence Issue at a Madison Square Garden ceremony, raising $35 million.
 Expectations for first-year sales were $25 million.
 Instead, final results for 1951 more than doubled projections, exceeding $52 million.